gabrielsunhyuck/object-tracking-usbcam/README.md

 You can utilize the example codes(C languages, Arduino) stored in this package.

 # Setting Arduino
+---

-1. connecting Arduino DUE or other available boards to your main PC
+connecting Arduino DUE or other available boards to your main PC
+---

-2. upload the code to Arduino connected with your main PC (CameraTracking_servo_control Location : home/<your_workspace>/src/Arduino/camera_tracking)
+upload the code to Arduino connected with your main PC (Location : home/<your_workspace>/src/Arduino/camera_tracking)
+---

-3. Launch micro-ROS
+Launch micro-ROS

     cd <your_workspace>
     source ~/<your_workspace>/install/setup.bash